Big Night: Plot

 As they wait for Prima and his entourage to arrive, the dinner party indulges in the exquisite food and partakes in a fabulous celebration.
-Hours go by, however, and it becomes apparent that the famous singer is not coming, although a reporter who came to cover the singer's appearance promises to ask his newspaper to send a food critic.
+Hours go by, however, and it becomes apparent that the famous singer is not coming, although the reporter, impressed by the food, promises to ask his newspaper to send a food critic to give the restaurant a boost.
 Phyllis catches Secondo and Gabriella kissing and runs off to the beach.
-At Gabriella's insistence, Pascal admits that he never called Louis Prima, thus ending the party.
+As Gabriella and Pascal leave, she reveals that he never called Louis Prima, thus ending the party.

 Secondo follows Phyllis to the beach where they have a final quarrel.
 Primo and Secondo have a fiery, heart-wrenching argument, chafing at their mutual differences.
-In the wee hours of the morning, Pascal admits to Secondo that he set the brothers up for failure; not as revenge for Secondo's affair with Gabriella but because the brothers would have no choice but to return to Italy or work for Pascal.
+In the wee hours of the morning, Pascal admits to Secondo that he set the brothers up for failure, not as revenge for Secondo's affair with Gabriella, but because the brothers would have no choice but to work for him.
 Secondo refuses him, saying they will never work for him.